wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

 {% endhighlight %}

 I'm printing the rows in reverse, because when I worked on the logic for this last year I discovered that it's easier to think of the *bottom* row as row #1.
 This will be clearer when we look at what happens during a player's turn as they choose a column and drop a game piece into it.

+For each row, we'll print the columns left to right and then a linebreak.

+For each space, we look up the agent by its registered name, get the state, and convert it to either ".", "R", "B" or ? for display.

+Recall that the pipe operator `|>` sends the result of each line into the next as the first function parameter.
+The first two lines could be written as: `Process.whereis( agent_name(row,col) )` (and in fact they originally were!)

 And let's see this in action: